sandialabs/canary/docs/source/introduction/getting_started.rst

     :extraargs: -rv -w
     :setup: rm -rf TestResults

 A test is considered to have successfully completed if its exit code is 0.
-See :ref:`userguide-status` for more details on test statuses.
+See :ref:`introduction-status` for more details on test statuses.

 A second test
 -------------